jordenc/com.synology.surveillance/README.md

 # Changelog
 **Version 1.1.0**
+- Removed requirement of external node modules, which makes the package much smaller

 **Version 1.0.3:**
 - There now is a 'test' button in the settings menu.
-This will test your mail settings and display it either being sent succesful, or return the error.
+This will test your mail settings and display it either being sent successful, or return the error.

 **Version 1.0.0:**
 Initial version